FadhilPM/tp/docs/DeveloperGuide.md

 **MSS**

 1. Artist chooses to delete a contact, and enters the phone number.
-2. ArtHive validates the phone number.
-3. ArtHive deletes the contact and any associated project tags.
+2. ArtHive deletes the contact and any associated project tags.
-4. ArtHive displays confirmation of deletion.
+3. ArtHive displays confirmation of deletion.

    Use case ends.

 **Extensions**

 * 1a.
-Artist enters invalid phone number.
+ArtHive detects that the entered Phone Number is invalid.
   * 1a1.
-ArtHive shows error message with valid phone number format examples.
+ArtHive displays an error message with valid phone number format examples.
   * 1a2.
-Artist enters a valid phone number.
+Artist enters new data.

+    Step 1a1-1a2 are repeated until the data entered are correct.

-    Use case resumes at step 3.
+    Use case resumes at step 2.

 **Use case: Clear Contact(s)**